 Malvaviscus arboreus var. drummondii (Synonyms: Malvaviscus balbisii DC., Hibiscus malvaviscus L. Bengali name: Lanka jaba) belongs to the hibiscus family, Malvaceae.
-It is a species of the flowering plants that is native the Southeastern United States, Mexico and Central and South America.
-Liniment made from the base of 144 Yeasmin et al.
+It is a species of the flowering plants that is native to the Southeastern United States, Mexico and Central and South America.
+Liniment made from the base of the plant is used for dressing burns.
+The leaf paste is applied and rubbed in the burnt area.